lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   While developping the QSS solver, LBNL added additional requirements for the FMI specification (see :ref:`subsec_se` and :ref:`subsec_te` sections).
-  These requirements haven't been reviewed by Modelon yet and hence do not not have any counter proposal from Modelon.
+  These requirements haven't been reviewed by Modelon yet and hence do not not have any alternative proposal from Modelon.

 Event indicators that depend on the input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~